 Clowes premiered Joe Cutler’s saxophone concerto ‘Hawaii Hawaii Hawaii’ in 2019 with the BBC Concert Orchestra, the recording of which is released on Cutler’s album of the same name on NMC Recordings.
 Clowes is also a featured soloist with the London Symphony Orchestra on Cevanne Horrocks-Hopayian’s debut album for NMC Recordings, and two albums with Orchestra of the Swan on Signum Classics.

-Recent commissions include writing for the London Sinfonietta, National Youth Orchestra (GB), Orchestra of the Swan, BBC Radio 3 (BBC Postcards from Composers, and BBC Concert Orchestra), and Architecture of Autonomy (producing music for a dance-film).
+Recent commissions include writing for the London Sinfonietta, National Youth Orchestra of Great Britain (for the BBC Proms 2022), Orchestra of the Swan, BBC Radio 3 (BBC Postcards from Composers, and BBC Concert Orchestra), and Architecture of Autonomy (producing music for a dance-film).
 Clowes’s music video ‘Abbott & Costello’, directed by Rose Hendry, was shortlisted for Voice of a Woman Awards 2019, and screened at Cannes Lions Festival and Aesthetica Short Film Festival.